AdobeDocs/genstudio.en/help/user-guide/insights/overview.md

 ![Insights dashboard](/help/assets/insights-dashboard.png){width="170"}

-Each content type view provides search by keyword, filtering, and date range.
-You can customize the table with Configure table.
-Each table has a relevant set of columns to toggle.
+Each view displays a corresponding grid, which you can search by keyword, filtering, and date range.
+You can click the cog icon above the right side of the table to toggle the viewable column types.

+See [Columns for Insights](columns.md) for a description of each column type.

+### Channels

+The [!DNL Insights] _[!UICONTROL Channels]_ view is the default view and shows a list of active campaign details, such as objectives, budget, launch date, and activity.

+### Experiences

+The [!DNL Insights] _[!UICONTROL Experiences]_ view concentrates on evaluating the effectiveness of an experience.
+This view enables you to analyze an experience's metrics based on its ad placement within a specified date range.
+By clicking on **[!UICONTROL View asset performance]**, you can access a list of assets used in the selected experience, allowing you to identify which components have contributed to its overall success.

+### Assets

+The [!DNL Insights] _[!UICONTROL Assets]_ view is designed to help you analyze the performance of assets.
+You can identify attributes of an asset that contribute to improving a selected metric, such as clicks or impressions.
+Clicking on an asset provides further context by showing its performance across different experiences.

-## Attributes
+### Attributes

-Content _attributes_ are used to personalize an experience, such as color, tone, composition (subject, fonts, visual elements) and asset tags. [!DNL Insights] can help you identify which attributes perform better with certain audiences, channels, or regions.
+Content _attributes_ help to identify assets by inherent details, such as color, tone, composition (subject, fonts, visual elements), and other key elements.
+Attributes are often the least measured and analyzed set of content information.

+The [!DNL Insights] _[!UICONTROL Attributes]_ view can help you investigate and identify which attributes perform better with certain audiences, channels, regions, and highlight seasonal trends.
+With these insights, you can use performant attributes to create variants, target a specific audience, or experiment with different campaign strategies.